tubalmartin/riloadr/README.md

         .lt-ie7 img{
             width: 100% /* IE < 7 does not support max-width.
 Use a container. */
         }

+        /* Image groups styles */

-        /* Riloadr styles for image groups: assumes <noscript> technique is used */ img.responsive,
+        /* Remove responsive images if Javascript is disabled.
+Assumes <noscript> technique is used */ .no-js img.responsive,
+        .no-js img.main-col-images {
+            display: none
+        }
+        /* Recommended styles if you plan to defer the load of some images.
+Recommended specially if "belowfold" defer mode is used. */ img.responsive,
         img.main-col-images {
             visibility: hidden; /* To make responsive images not visible until loaded. */
-            min-height: 100px /* To give responsive images some height until loaded. */ }
+            min-height: 100px /* To give responsive images some height until loaded (smaller "jumps" when loaded).
+Set it to the height of the smallest image in a group. */
-        .no-js img.responsive,
-        .no-js img.main-col-images {
-            display: none /* To remove responsive images if Javascript is disabled */ }
+        }
     </style>